 4. Look For Local Advertising Circulars

 I bought the blue metal cabinet at an auction while in Arkansas several months ago.
-The cabinet is still sitting under my Dad’s shed.
-I need to get it home.
+It was only $40.

 5. Search Auction Zip

-When we lived in Florida there was a great auction we went to several times a month.
+When we lived in Florida, there was a great auction we went to several times a month.
 Sadly it isn’t open anymore.
-We do go to a weekly auction here in Clarksville on Thursday night and the JTS and a friend go to Saturday auctions all the time.
+We do go to a weekly auction here in Clarksville on Thursday night, and the JTS and a friend always go to Saturday auctions.
 I can’t take the Saturday auctions.
 Spending all day at an auction is not my thing.

-When I looked at the auction listings over the weekend I found an auction house we haven’t been to before.
-We made the hour long trip Monday night but didn’t buy a thing.
+When I looked at the auction listings over the weekend, I found an auction house we hadn’t been to before.
+We made the hour-long trip Monday night but didn’t buy a thing.

-This place had really good prices but the items Monday night were vintage toys and things we really weren’t interested in ……….or maybe interested in but sure didn’t need.
-The site had photos of the items so we knew what would be there.
-Just checking it out plus we weren’t doing anything else Monday night.
+This place had really good prices, but the items Monday night were vintage toys and things we really weren’t interested in ……….or maybe interested in but sure didn’t need.
+The site had photos of the items, so we knew what would be there.
+I’m just checking it out, plus we weren’t doing anything else Monday night.

 6. Storage Units